testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

 1. Woodgrove Bank's business analysts would like to have a set of dashboards they can monitor that provide real-time views of fraud trends at a global scale.
 Thinking back to how your proposed solution provides a set of summary (gold) tables containing business-level aggregates, what do you propose using to meet this requirement?
 Be specific about how this solution will be put in place and which features it supports.

+    - Option 1: No additional services required, but with a comparatively higher cost:

-    PowerBI can query any tables created in Azure Databricks.
+        Power BI can query any tables created in Azure Databricks.
 This connection is facilitated via a JDBC connector, whose connection information is provided in the Get Data UI of Power BI by selecting the Spark connector.
 While the data for these tables may be stored in ADLS, the experience to the analysts is similar to them querying a table from a more traditional relational database.
 With the table connection in place, analysts can build reports and dashboards using Power BI.

+    - Option 2: Additional service and synchronization required, but lower cost option:

+        A more cost-effective approach to reporting is to store the summary (gold) table data in Azure Analysis Services, which you connect to from Power BI.
+This eliminates having to have a dedicated Databricks cluster running at all times for reporting and analysis.
+Azure Analysis Services is a fully managed platform as a service (PaaS) for storing your data in a tabular semantic data model.
+You will need to synchronize the data to your semantic models in Azure Analysis Services to keep your dashboard and reports up-to-date.
+This can be done as an extra step during stream processing, using rolling aggregates over a time window, or by batch processing on a schedule, using an Azure Databricks job or an orchestration service like Azure Data Factory.

 2. How do you propose giving access to this same data to Woodgrove Bank's data scientists and data engineers within the data processing environment wherein they can craft complex queries and data visualizations?